Header

 Over the decades, tens of thousands of x-ray images of every part of the body have been taken to create a catalog of normal features and of varieties of the normal.
 The result is an overview of normalcy and the delineation of the borderlines to pathology.

-Therefore, MR imaging has been a great boost for publishers of anatomy books, and the market for comparative books and CD-ROMs of anatomy with imaging techniques is still surging.
+Therefore, MR imaging has been a great boost for publishers of anatomy books, and the market for comparative books, CD-ROMs and e-books of anatomy with imaging techniques is still surging.

 As new structures became visible, image reading was transformed into an even more delicate and difficult task, and contrast behavior was unpredictable, given the multitude of parameters influencing image contrast.
 Once again, the borderlines of medical normalcy and its variations, which should not be assessed as disease, were unclear.